tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

     is_triple(A, B, C).
 ```

-`between(Lo, Hi, N)` is a standard function in SWI-Prolog that can generate
+`between(Lo, Hi, N)` is a standard SWI-Prolog function that can generate
 integers from `Lo` to `Hi` (inclusive).
 For example:

 ```prolog